 - Spread the jam onto the cooled cake, allowing it to drip off the sides (you can place a paper towel under the cooling rack to catch the drips).
 Sprinkle the reserved finely chopped pecans over the top of the cake.
 Serve & enjoy!

-- This cake can be kept in an airtight container on the counter at room temperature for 2 to 3 days or in the refrigerator for up to 5 days.
+- Storage instructions: This cake can be kept in an airtight container on the counter at room temperature for 2 to 3 days or in the refrigerator for up to 5 days.
 If it is refrigerated, bring the cake to room temperature before serving for best flavor.
 For longer storage, freeze wrapped with plastic wrap and sealed in an airtight bag.

 Dianne Sanders says